Jess Joy is a Canadian writer-director interested in telling female driven stories particularly within the genre landscape.

 Her recent short film ‘Lunachicks,’ a dark comedy about a serial-killers daughter, played several festivals throughout the USA and Canada and was frequently praised for its originality.

-In addition to writing and directing, Jess has worked in many capacities on set from gripping on union shows to co-producing indie shorts.
+In addition to writing and directing, Jess has worked in many capacities on set doing everything from gripping on union shows to co-producing indie shorts.
 She’s also passionate about cinematography and enjoys using analog film.

 When not cursing her laptop or working on set, you'll probably find Jess in a dive bar photographing local bands, or over-planning her next solo adventure which may include hiking mountains without bear spray.
 She has an unhealthy love of rock and roll music and is known among family and friends for her exuberant and terrible dancing.
 And, to top off all the red flags, Jess also loves horses and spends the rest of her time caring for her precious rescued horse, Prince.